Precision Limits in Quantum Metrology with Open Quantum Systems: Ultimate Precision Limits - Analyzing arbitrary quantum channels, initial States and measurements

 with $\ket{\mu_{\mathrm{max/min}}}$ the eigenvectors belonging to the maximal (minimal) eigenvalues of $H_\mathrm{red}$.
 These states are trivially also the ones maximizing the cQFI and are therefore able to saturate all bounds given in Eq.~\eqref{eq:saturation_eqs}. \\

-\textit{Inequality (3). ---} This inequality may never be saturated, as the cQFI $\mathcal{F}$ is an upper bound on the QFI $F_Q$ itself.
-However, its scaling with the probe number may be reached asymptotically ($N\rightarrow\infty$), apart from a possible constant.
-This requires the knowledge of an optimal (here, optimal is referred to the scaling and not the saturation of the CRB) input state for the QFI.
+\textit{Inequality (3). ---} The saturation of the bound given by the cQFI $\mathcal{F}$ is given if all the conditions set by the maximization procedures of the FI are fulfilled.
+This requires the knowledge of an optimal input state for the QFI.
 In the case of a unitary evolution, these can be found by maximizing the variance of the Hamiltonian, as mentioned in the previous paragraph.
 For a general open-system dynamics, i.e. an arbitrary quantum channel, the state maximizing the cQFI cannot be generally found explicitly.
-However, note that if one finds a state and a measurement procedure such that $t/F_{\mathrm{cl}}$ has the same scaling as $t/\mathcal{F}$, one can also argue that the optimal strategy will have such a scaling, as long as the classical CRB (1) is saturated as well.
+However, note that if one finds a state and a measurement procedure such that $t/F_{\mathrm{cl}}$ has the same scaling as $t/\mathcal{F}$, one can also argue that the optimal strategy will have such a scaling, as long as the classical CRB (1) is saturated as well. \\

+\textit{Inequality (4). ---} This inequality may never be saturated, as the cQFI $\mathcal{F}$ is an upper bound on the QFI $F_Q$ itself.
+However, its scaling with the probe number may be reached asymptotically ($N\rightarrow\infty$), apart from a possible constant.
+Analogously to the arguing for inequality (3), if one finds a state and a measurement procedure such that $t/F_\mathrm{cl}$ has the same scaling as $t/\mathcal{F}^\uparrow$, given the saturation of the classical CRB (1), the optimal strategy will possess the same scaling.

-\section{Realistic Bounds on the precision}
+\section{Realistic bounds on the precision}

-The cFEP has been under heavy investigation, to determine the best precision achievable under different circumstances and, in particular the different kinds of noise during the encoding time.
+The cFEP has been under heavy investigation to determine the best precision achievable under different circumstances and, in particular, the different kinds of noise during the encoding time.
 The main question is whether the ultimate limit is given by the SQL, or how close one can reach the HL.
 Thereby one has to keep in mind that these limits have to be understood in an \textit{asymptotic sense}, i.e. the number of available probes $N$ is large and tends to infinity.
-As we will see in this chapter, for a finite number of probes these asymptotic scalings may not yet hold and are usually worse.
+As we will see in this section, for a finite number of probes these asymptotic scalings may not yet hold and are usually worse.